 On 16 December 2020, the Higher Regional Court Cologne handed down a decision and fully dismissed the claims of Effecten-Spiegel AG.
 Further, in a second decision handed down on 16 December 2020, the Higher Regional Court Cologne allowed the appeal of Deutsche Bank against the decision of the Regional Court Cologne dated 20 October 2017 and dismissed all related claims of the relevant plaintiffs.
 The Higher Regional Court Cologne has granted leave to appeal to the German Federal Court of Justice ("BGH") as regards both decisions and all relevant plaintiffs have lodged their respective appeals with the BGH end of January and beginning of February 2021, respectively.
 Until 15 October 2021 the plaintiffs filed their reasonings of the appeal with the BGH.
+On 13 April 2022, Deutsche Bank filed its rejoinder in both the Effecten-Spiegel and the Nolle proceeding with the BGH.
+The BGH has not yet scheduled a hearing date.

 Deutsche Bank has been served with a large number of additional lawsuits filed against Deutsche Bank shortly before the end of 2017, almost all of which are now pending with the Regional Court Cologne.
-Some of the new plaintiffs allege that the consideration offered by Deutsche Bank AG for the shares in Postbank in the 2010 voluntary takeover should be raised to $\notin$ 64.25 per share.
+Some of the new plaintiffs allege that the consideration offered by Deutsche Bank AG for the shares in Postbank in the 2010 voluntary takeover should be raised to € 64.25 per share.